F-Machese/myprojects/README.md

 # mycode_repository
-Repository for all my code projects and activities
+This is a repository for my projects.